-An abandoned trademark is not same as an abandoned trademark application you may come across when conducting a USPTO trademark search using the Trademark Electronic Search System (TESS).
+An abandoned trademark is not same as an abandoned trademark application you may come across when performing a trademark check using the Trademark Electronic Search System (TESS).
 The difference between the two is extremely important in determining whether your use of a particular mark is in violation of someone else’s trademark rights.
 Although people (including attorneys) frequently use the phrase “abandoned trademark” to refer to an abandoned trademark application, such use is improper, imprecise, and can mislead others into believing that a trademark is available for use and registration when it is not.

 What is an Abandoned Trademark?

 An abandoned trademark is a trademark that’s no longer in use in connection with the advertising and sale of products or services.
 For a trademark to be considered abandoned, the following three requirements must be met:

 - The owner of the trademark discontinued use of the mark.

 - The owner of the trademark has no current intent to resume use of the mark.